kubernetes-sigs/kubespray/docs/downloads.md

 * Override the ``download_run_once: True`` to download container images and binaries only once then push to cluster nodes in batches.
 The default delegate node for pushing is the first `kube-master`.
+* Files are cached in the directory defined bij download_cache_dir.
+* Setting download_localhost will automaticaly set download_run_once.
+* Setting download_run_one will automaticaly set download_force_cache.
-* If your ansible runner node (aka the admin node) have password-less sudo and docker enabled, you may want to define the ``download_localhost: True``, which makes that node a delegate for pushing while running the deployment with ansible.
-This may be the case if cluster nodes cannot access each other via ssh or you want to use local docker images and binaries as a cache for multiple clusters.
+* If the user running ansible on the runner node (aka the admin node) is in the local docker group, you may want to define the ``download_localhost: True``, which makes that node a delegate for pushing while running the deployment with ansible.
+Images and files will then be downloaded on the runnenr instead of on one of the kubernetes nodes.

+Images and files get cached localy when using download_run_once.
+When that variable is not true, caching is normally not done.
+Setting the download_force_cache flag makes kubespray copy back files and images, to be re-used on a next run.

 Container images and binary files are described by the vars like ``foo_version``, ``foo_download_url``, ``foo_checksum`` for binaries and ``foo_image_repo``,